rafaelmerlotto/myProject-db/README.md

 ## DB project

-# this is a program developed in typescript and use of Prisma server-side library for database access.
+this is a program developed in typescript and use of Prisma server-side library for database access.

-# use of Prisma server-side library for database access.